 If you have a history of high cholesterol, diabetes, smoking, high blood pressure, being overweight or a family history of CAD, you have an increased chance of developing blockage in your coronary arteries.
 As you get older, you have a greater chance of developing CAD.
-In addition, women who have reached menopause have a greater chance of having CAD.
+In addition, women who have reached menopause have a greater chance of developing CAD.

-How do I know if I have Coronary Artery Disease?
+How do I know if I have coronary artery disease?

 There are a number of tests that your doctor can perform to help determine if you have CAD.
 A test that measures the electrical activity in your heart is called an electrocardiogram (ECG or EKG).
-A stress test can be done to measure the electrical activity in your heart while you are exercising.
+A stress test can be done to evaluate the electrical activity in your heart while you are exercising.
 These tests may show your doctor if part of your heart has been damaged or is not receiving enough blood.
-To directly determine if your arteries may be blocked or narrowing, your doctor may schedule a procedure with a cardiologist.
-This procedure is called a coronary angiogram and is performed in a Cardiac Catheterization Lab by inserting a dye into your coronary arteries.
+To directly determine if your arteries may be blocked or narrowed, your doctor may schedule a procedure with a cardiologist.
+This procedure is called a coronary angiogram and is performed in a Cardiac Catheterization Lab.
+During the coronary angiogram, dye is injected into your coronary arteries.
 By doing this procedure, the cardiologist can see your coronary arteries on an X-ray screen and can make a decision of how best to treat you.